 This week's New Yorker has been working for years to show those who lack sight how to navigate the digital world.
-NY1's John Schiumo filed the following report.
+NY1's John Schiumo filed the following report, which was shot, written and edited by Rachel Smith.

 As a young woman, Karen Gourgey trained to be an English teacher, but she found a new career in 1977 while visiting Baruch College.
 There, she learned how a computer worked for the first time.